 Sheep Farming Questions and Answers – How old are lambs when they start eating grass?

-Lamb generally feed on mother’s milk for certain duration of time, but they do nibble grass and hay just two or three days after birth.
+Lamb generally feed on mother’s milk for a certain duration of time, but they do nibble grass and hay just two or three days after birth.
 Lamb starts eating grass frequently after 3 weeks of birth.

 Sheep Farming Questions and Answers – How do you tell the age of the sheep?

 The age of sheep can be guessed by looking at its teeth.
-Lambs have 4 pairs of milk teeth, after one year a pair of middle teeth is replaced by incisors, the next year they develop two pair of incisors and at the age of 4 years the sheep have 4 pairs of incisors.
+Lambs have 4 pairs of milk teeth, after one year a pair of middle teeth are replaced by incisors, the next year they develop two pair of incisors and at the age of 4 years, the sheep have 4 pairs of incisors.
 By the time the sheep attain five years the teeth separate and get ready to fall out.